London’s East End

-This is the area most associated with the term ‘East End’, typified in the now legendary plucky resistance to the horrors of the Blitz.
-There is still a ‘village green’ and many elegant 18c houses and grand Victorian ‘villas’.
-In the 19c it declined from rural retreat to notorious Victorian slum, which led to the founding of Victoria Park which the walk briefly visits.
-It is difficult to believe one is only 3 miles from the City. (+ 45 min. optional extension exploring evolution of social housing).
+This is the area – only 3 miles from the City – most associated with the term ‘East End’, typified in the now legendary plucky resistance to the horrors of the Blitz.
+But there are so many more layers of history to this area.
+There is still a ‘village green’ and many elegant 18c houses, grand Victorian ‘villas’, and interesting social housing.
+In the 19c it declined from rural retreat to notorious Victorian slum and is now slowly being ‘gentrified’.
+Walk ends at the erstwhile Museum of Childhood, after a 3 year redesign reopened in 2023 as the Young V&A. (It is great for adults too and has a nice café!).

 GANSTERS OF THE EAST-END – IN THE STEPS OF THE KRAY TWINS